sidfishus/TextParse/README.md

 I started my investigation by trying regular expressions which I've successfully used to do simple parsing in the past.
 I quickly gave up on this idea because it was clear I would have to become the regex master of master's in order to achieve what I needed.
 I also did not appreciate the unintuitive syntax, lack of readability, or the inability to extend or add diagnostic tools or gain any kind of feedback.
 It seemed to me like a black box consisting of only mathematical jargon.
 I then considered using other existing parsing tools but steered away from this because I did not want to spend time learning somebody else's work only to be frustrated with it's usage and learn it only does 90% of what I need.
 If I created my own parser however I would be completely in control and could design it from the ground up to work exactly how I wanted it to.

 My process in theory was to:
-1. Choose a module and run the conversion against it.
+1. Choose an application module and run the conversion against it.
 1. Test that module until a bug/syntax error was found.
 1. Fix the parse operation that deals with converting that particular syntax or create a new one.
 1. Goto step 1 until no more bugs are found during testing.